 - Observe what prints out in the terminal:

-What if you want to test whether the name you entered is exactly 7 letters long, in addition to testing if it is greater or less than 7 letters long?
+What if you want to test whether the name you entered is exactly 7 letters long, in addition to testing whether it is greater or less than 7 letters long?
 You can mutate the if...do block again to include an else if condition: